5 Ways to Cut Your Energy Costs in 2024

 1. Scale back on hot water.
 You may be surprised to learn that hot water accounts for an estimated 20% of home energy use.
 One easy way to cut down on hot water consumption is to wash your clothes in cold water, especially since most detergents are designed for 65 degree water temperatures.
 While taking a cold shower isn’t everyone’s cup of tea, another suggestion is to turn down the resting temperature of your water heater.
 Most water heaters are preset at 140 degrees, 20 degrees above the Department of Energy's recommendation.
 When using your dishwasher, look for the eco mode, which reduces the amount of hot water used as well.

 1. Sign up for Community Solar.
 One of the most impactful ways to cut down on your energy costs is by signing up for Community Solar.
-In fact, Community Solar customers save an average of 15% per month, savings that can add up quickly.
+In fact, Community Solar customers receive solar savings of between 5-20% — savings that can add up quickly.
 Community Solar is an excellent way for an entire community to have access to the benefits of solar energy without any equipment, installation or change to your rooftop needed.
 Community Solar subscribers continue receiving electricity from their utility company so there’s no interruption in service.
 The energy generated by the community solar facilities is sent directly into the local power grid, thereby increasing the total amount of clean energy available to the area.
 Signing up is easy and can be done here.

 The New Year is a prime opportunity to start thinking differently about energy consumption and cutting down on rising energy costs.
 Remember, every effort towards energy efficiency matters, and all of these changes can make an impact in both the short and long term.
 So, think about your habits and take proactive steps to save energy and money while creating a more sustainable future.